 Clearly, these symptoms are common for a number of conditions such as vitamin and hormone deficiencies, depression, infections and brain tumours, and … menopause.

-Fears that HRT causes dementia are unfounded.
+Fears that MHT/HRT causes dementia are based on old research

 There are good reasons to be confused about the data!